 This tract appeared about A.D.
-383, when both Jerome and Helvidius were at Rome, and Damasus was Pope.
-(The only contemporary notice preserved of Helvidius is that by Jerome in the following comments).
+383, when both Jerome and Helvidius were at Rome and Damasus was Pope.
 The question which gave occasion to it was whether the Mother of our Lord remained a Virgin after His birth.
-Helvidius maintained that the mention in the Gospels of the "sisters" and "brethren" of our Lord was proof that the Blessed Virgin had subsequent issue, and he supported his opinion by the writings of Tertullian and Victorinus.
+Helvidius maintained that the mention in the Gospels of the “sisters” and “brethren” of our Lord was proof that the Blessed Virgin had subsequent children and he supported his opinion by the writings of Tertullian and Victorinus.
 The outcome of his views was that virginity was ranked below matrimony.
-Jerome vigorously takes the other side, and maintains against Helvidius three propositions: 1)That Joseph was only putatively, not really, the husband of Mary; 2) That the "brethren" of the Lord were his cousins, not his own brethren; 3) That virginity is better than the married state.
+Jerome vigorously takes the other side, and maintains against Helvidius three propositions: 1)That Joseph was only putatively, not really, the husband of Mary; 2) That the “brethren” of the Lord were his cousins, not his own brethren; 3) That virginity is better than the married state.

 1. The first occupies chapters 3-8.
 It turns upon Matthew 1:18-25, and especially on the words, “Before they came together” (chapter 4), and “knew her not till” (5-8).

 2. The second (9-17) turns upon the words “first-born son” (9, 10), which, Jerome argues, are applicable not only to the eldest of several, but also to an only son: and the mention of brothers and sisters, whom Jerome asserts to have been children of Mary the wife of Cleophas or Clopas (11-16); he appeals to many Church writers in support of this view (17).